pombase/website/src/docs/documentation/modification-data-bulk-upload-format.md

 Use one line per modified position.
 Multiple values are allowed only in the Residue and Extension columns (separated by commas).

-For the Gene names, Residues and Extensions, the column is required but the values are optional.
+The "Gene symbol" column and the "Residues and Extensions" column are required but the values are optional.

 [1] - For help finding suitable ontology (PSI-MOD) terms to describe